TheAlgorithms/JavaScript/README.md

     ```

-7. On your computer, open your text editor, and add your name to the `CONTRIBUTORS.md` file.
+7. On your computer, open your text editor, and add your name to the `CONTRIBUTORS.md` file. **IMPORTANT:** add your name somehwere in the middle.
+Not at the top or bottom in order to avoid the chance of you getting a [merge conflict](https://www.youtube.com/watch?v=9ZRb01WhuoE&list=PL2HX_yT71umC0SWrtpzaXt0QzwhWyNI4c&index=4)!

 8. Add the changes with `git add`, `git commit` ([write a good commit message](https://chris.beams.io/posts/git-commit/), if possible):